Calbabreaker/hlp.js/README.md

 - Add ecs system
 - Add webgl support
-- Add easy dom system
 - Add easy promise.all system for preload

 ## Source files

-All of the source files for hlp are located in src/
+All of the source files for hlp are located in src/.
+Read README [here](./src/README.md)

 To compile the source files yourselves into build/hlp.js and build/hlp.min.js (minified version)